Mark Magsayo

 Jessel Mark Araula Magsayo (born June 22, 1995) is a Filipino professional boxer who held the WBC featherweight title in 2022.

-As of March 2022, Magsayo is ranked as the second best featherweight in the world by The Ring (behind Joshua Destor) and the third best by the TBRB and BoxRec.

 Amateur career

 Magsayo began boxing when he was just 8 years old and by the time he had turned professional he had fought in around 200 amateur contests and was 4-time amateur boxing champion at the annual Amateur Boxing Association of the Philippines (ABAP) national tournaments.
 In those 4 tournaments he claimed the title of "Best Boxer" twice.

 Professional career

 Magsayo made his professional debut against Melton Sandal on May 25, 2013.
 He won the fight by a first-round knockout.
 He amassed a 10-0 record during the next two years, before being scheduled to face Rafael Reyes for the vacant IBF Youth featherweight title.
 He won the fight by a fifth-round technical knockout.
 Magsayo was scheduled to defend his IBF Youth title against Yardley Suarez on July 11, 2015.
 He won the fight by a first-round knockout.

 Magsayo was scheduled to face Eduardo Montoya for the vacant WBO Youth featherweight title on February 27, 2016.
 He won the fight by unanimous decision.
 Magsayo made his first WBO Youth title defense against Chris Avalos on April 23, 2016.
 He won the fight by a sixth-round technical knockout.
 Magsayo was scheduled to make his second title defense against Ramiro Robles on September 24, 2016.
 He won the fight by unanimous decision.

 Magsayo was scheduled to fight Issa Nampepeche in a non-title bout on April 29, 2017.
 He won the fight by a first-round knockout.
 Magsayo was afterwards made his third WBO Youth title defense against Daniel Diaz on July 8, 2017.
 He won the fight by a first-round technical knockout.
 Magsayo made his fourth and final WBO Youth title defense against Shota Hayashi on November 25, 2017.
 He won the fight by unanimous decision.

 On May 25, 2017, Magsayo's promotional contract with the ALA group expired.
 On June 4, 2017, it was announced that Magsayo had signed with the Now Boxing Promotions.

 Magsayo returned from a 17-month absence from the sport to face Erick Deztroyer on April 12, 2019.
 He won the fight by a fourth-round knockout.
 Magsayo challenged Panya Uthok for the WBC-ABC featherweight title in his next fight, which was scheduled for August 29, 2019.
 He won the fight by unanimous decision.